 Sutil critical of Pirelli tyres saying that they are no fun to drive 12 October, 2013 Adrian Sutil Adrian Sutil has added yet another dissenting voice to Formula 1 drivers’ collective dissatisfaction with Pirelli’s 2013 tyres.
 “It is not really fun to drive on these tyres,” the Force India driver, who returned to the grid this year after a sabbatical, is quoted by Auto Motor und Sport in Japan.
 Sutil joins Fernando Alonso, Mark Webber and Sergio Perez in criticising Pirelli’s tyres in recent weeks.
 “You have to say that, actually, these are not like Formula 1 tyres,” he added.
 Sutil said: “I hope we can find a better situation in the future.”
 (GMM) Subbed by AJN.
-Tweet Related NewsPerez slams Pirelli over boring tyres for BarcelonaTrouble mounts for Mallya in IndiaJuncadella in running for 2015 F1 race seatItalian Grand Prix: Pirelli preview SpaBelgian Grand Prix: Force India preview MonzaPerez yet to secure 2015 deal with Force IndiaForce India: Good to see the team recover some groundForce India: Well short of the positions our pace warrantedPirelli: We are likely to see two pit stopsForce India: It’s been a very positive day Boycottthebull I wonder if Pirelli get their F1 tyres made on the cheap in China like their road tyres?
+Tweet Related NewsPerez slams Pirelli over boring tyres for BarcelonaTrouble mounts for Mallya in IndiaJuncadella in running for 2015 F1 race seatItalian Grand Prix: Pirelli preview MonzaItalian Grand Prix: Force India preview MonzaPerez yet to secure 2015 deal with Force IndiaForce India: Good to see the team recover some groundForce India: Well short of the positions our pace warrantedPirelli: We are likely to see two pit stopsForce India: It’s been a very positive day Boycottthebull I wonder if Pirelli get their F1 tyres made on the cheap in China like their road tyres?
 They are no fun to drive on anymore either.